I Want to Be #1 on Google!

 In addition, the first three months (and sometimes even longer) search engines keep the new websites in a “sand box.“ There is nothing we can do about it.
 Search engines, Google or Bing don’t owe us anything!

 If you know that your business can’t wait for so long and your website must appear on a first page of search results right away, you should look into Pay-Per-Click advertising on Google and Bing.

 Yesterday My Website Was Uploaded on the Server But I Can’t Find it.
 Why?

 Search engines are very slow.
 It often takes two or three weeks for search engines to index a recently created website.

 Even after the Home page appears in the search results, other pages will appear later.
 The website position fluctuates all the time - people create new websites, Google is testing the new algorithms, Internet users create new ways of using search engines, your competitors optimize their websites for search engines, trends are changing, the economy is changing, etc..

 Patience is a Virtue

 Sometimes it takes close to a year until you can see the benefits of optimizing every page for search engines.
 In our experience, after 12 months the website should start generating new business leads.
 If your website doesn't generate new business leads after 12 months, then something is wrong with the website.
-Send us an e-mail and we can recommend you what kind of changes are needed.
+Send us an e-mail and we can recommend you what kinds of changes are needed.

 Best Practices and Common Mistakes in SEO (2014).
 This video prepared by Google covers three major topics: mobile sites SEO, multilingual and multi regional sites in search results, and monitoring SPAM abuse.

 Personalized Search Results.
-This Google blog post explains how personalized search work, and how 180 days of search activity linked to an anonymous cookie in your browser effect your search results.
+This Google blog post explains how personalized search work, and how 180 days of search activity linked to an anonymous cookie in your browser affect your search results.
 Nothing really changed since this article was created.
 Search Engines became more sophisticated, but other then that you can expect personalized search results on any computer you use.